Student Affairs Administration

 - Hold a baccalaureate degree from an educational institution of recognized standing

 - Have earned a cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale in all courses at the baccalaureate level

-The program of study requires the following four courses (12 credit hours).
-Courses may be taken in any order.
+The program of study requires four courses (12 credit hours), which may be taken in any order.